kamexX/ShareCrawler/README.md

 # ShareCrawler
-get the daily value of your share
+get the current value of your share in euro